 In the event of a fire or flood damage to your business premises a comprehensive business insurance policy would respond by helping you to continue trading while you get your business back on its feet.
 The right policy would also help cover the cost of replacing any damaged business equipment.

 Although the only business insurance required by law is Employers Liability cover, carrying other business insurance policies such as professional indemnity insurance and public liability cover will help add much needed credibility to your business.

-In the modern litigious world, most companies that procure the services of other businesses will insist on their suppliers being comprehensively insured.
+In the modern litigious world, most companies that procure the services of other businesses will insist on their suppliers being comprehensively insured including professional indemnity and public liability insurance.
 Without having insurance in place, you run the risk of being overlooked for lucrative business contracts.